-- Discipline is firm, but with considerable scope, (and with increasing emphasis as a boy gets older) for individual personal responsibility.
-Boys learn the skills necessary to make positive discriminating choices as they grow to take their place in a complex society.
+- Discipline is firm but with considerable scope (and with increasing emphasis as the student gets older) for individual personal responsibility.
+Boys learn the skills necessary to make positive and discerning choices as they grow to take their place in society.

 - The School's Christian values and beliefs are reinforced.
-Boarders attend a range of Chapel services.
+Boarders attend weekly Chapel services.